AranScope/cgull/diary.md

 - Added HEAD request support
 - Went back and did a lot of code clean up and hopefully fixed most memory errors
 - Wrote a lot of comments, this basically took forever but I identified some things that needed to be fixed
+- Finally got content types in, this was as simple as an in place struct array with extensions and content types
+- Currently struggling with binary data such as pngs

 ## Still need to do
 - Make sure everything is fully thread safe and memory safe, the baptism of fire of learning this stuff from scratch means there still could be issues.